DIGITALLNature/DigitallRegistrationPower/README.md

 # ❤️&nbsp; Community and Contributions

 The DigitallRegistrationPower is a **community-driven open source project** backed by DIGITALL.
 We are committed to a fully transparent development process and **highly appreciate any contributions**.
-Whether you are helping us fixing bugs, proposing new feature, improving our documentation or spreading the word - **we would love to have you as part of the DigitallRegistrationPower community**.
+Whether you are helping us fix bugs, proposing new feature, improving our documentation or spreading the word – **we would love to have you as part of the DigitallRegistrationPower community**.

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?